 The Company benefits from the U.K. research and development tax credit regime under both the small and medium sized enterprise, or SME, scheme and by claiming an RDEC in respect of grant funded projects.
 Under the SME regime, a portion of the Company's losses can be surrendered for a cash rebate of up to 33.35% of eligible expenditures.
-Such credits are accounted for within the tax provision in the year in which the expenditures were incurred.
+SME credits are accounted for within the tax provision in the year in which the expenditures were incurred.
+RDEC credits are accounted for within other income in the condensed consolidated statements of operations and comprehensive loss.